Robert Sparrow Smythe: Early life and education

-Smythe was born as Robert Smith on 13 March 1833 at 124 Regent Street (ex Gray's Walk, now gone) Lambeth London, son of the unmarried Elizabeth Bridge and "Edward Smith", or "Edward Sparrow" whose occupation is variously given as commercial traveller or draper.
+Smythe was born as Robert Smith on 13 March 1833 at 124 Regent Street (ex Gray's Walk, now gone) Lambeth, London, son of the unmarried Elizabeth Bridge and "Edward Smith", or "Edward Sparrow", whose occupation is variously given as commercial traveller or draper.
 Elizabeth Bridge herself disclosed to her children that their father was "already married with a family".
 Smythe's father, whomever he was, died in a carriage accident and the deceased's family cut off support, leaving the "Smiths" destitute.
-Smythe attended the British School in George Street, Lambeth under John Horrocks and continued his association with Horrocks and fellow students after he left to start his apprenticeship at 23 Great New Street, Fetter Lane alongside friend Frederick Greenwood.
+Smythe attended the British School in George Street, Lambeth under John Horrocks, and continued his association with Horrocks and fellow students after he left to start his apprenticeship at 23 Great New Street, Fetter Lane, alongside friend Frederick Greenwood.

 Early career

-He emigrated to Melbourne in 1855 aboard the Kent and headed to Adelaide where he became the parliamentary reporter on the South Australian Register.
-In 1858–59 he became the highest paid editor of a country newspaper in Australia by heading up the "Pastoral Times" in Deniliquin.
-After this very short editorship Smythe travelled overland to Melbourne to establish his own short lived newspaper "The St. Kilda Chronicle" with printer Albert Richard Goulding.
-He also worked during this period at the Argus where he obtained the Editorship of Australia's first illustrated journal – the Illustrated Melbourne Post, which developed into the Illustrated Australian News.
+He emigrated to Melbourne in 1855 aboard the Kent and headed to Adelaide, where he became the parliamentary reporter on the South Australian Register.
+In 1858–59 he became the highest paid editor of a country newspaper in Australia by heading up the Pastoral Times in Deniliquin.
+After this very short editorship, Smythe travelled overland to Melbourne to establish his own short lived newspaper The St. Kilda Chronicle with printer Albert Richard Goulding.
+He also worked during this period at the Argus, where he obtained the editorship of Australia's first illustrated journal – the Illustrated Melbourne Post, which developed into the Illustrated Australian News.

 He started his career in theatrical management when he piloted the opera-singers Eugenio Bianchi and wife Giovanna di Casali da Campagna, around South Australia in early 1861.
-When the French violinist Horace Poussard and cellist (Louis) Rèné (Paul) Douay arrived in Melbourne he featured them on the cover of the Illustrated Melbourne Post and though their concert party (which included Edward Armes Beaumont), met the local soprano, and his future 'wife', Amelia Elizabeth Bailey.
-In 1862 he was engaged as agent for Poussard, Douay and Bailey whom he then piloted around South Australia before the party broke up under legal action centring on a contract dispute between Poussard and Smythe.
+When the French violinist Horace Poussard and cellist René Douay arrived in Melbourne he featured them on the cover of the Illustrated Melbourne Post and through their concert party (which included Edward Armes Beaumont), met the local soprano, and his future 'wife', Amelia Elizabeth Bailey.
+In 1862 he was engaged as agent for Poussard, Douay and Bailey, whom he then piloted around South Australia before the party broke up under legal action centring on a contract dispute between Poussard and Smythe.
 By this time he had resigned from his editorship and formed a new concert company consisting of pianist, James Marquis Chisholm, Scots elocutionist, Margaret Edith Aitken and Miss Bailey.
 The tour took in New South Wales, Victoria and Tasmania.